Horrible Histories (2009 TV series): Background

 Horrible Histories is based on the British children's historical-comedy book series by Terry Deary, first published by Scholastic UK in 1993 and since expanded into a multimedia franchise.
 The books and subsequent spin-off materials are intended to pique young children's interest in history via short, factually based but humorously told anecdotes highlighting aspects of the subject not usually covered in more traditional educational sources.

 LionTV executive producer Richard Bradley, whose company had previously produced several adult history-themed programmes and whose son was a fan of the Horrible Histories books, was the initial driving force behind a new TV adaptation.
-Deary was initially sceptical, having had a negative experience with the 2001 animated series, which had only loosely incorporated his concept.
+Deary was initially skeptical, having had a negative experience with the 2001 animated series, which had only loosely incorporated his concept.
 He finally agreed to the new project on the condition that it be explicitly "horrible, funny and true".
 While disclaiming any active role in developing the subsequent series, he would eventually contribute to the writing as well as appearing in several small roles.

 The producers were determined that the show be respectful of audience expectations for the Horrible Histories brand, maintaining its familiar visual style and content as far as possible.
 Early concepts for bringing it to the screen involved framing or interpretive devices, including a ghostly train carrying children into the past, or a wizard storyteller to act as their guide.
 Eventually Bradley with producer/director Dominic Brigstocke concluded that the material was strong enough to stand on its own, so they developed, in consultation with CBBC executives, a live-action sketch-comedy showcase.
 Once the writing was underway, the producers further discovered that sticking as closely as possible to the historical truth made it easier for them to find the humour within it.
 They then introduced a comedy style relying on parodies of familiar modern media conventions as a means of making these historical details more immediately accessible.